DriveChina

 Chinese-manufactured EVs entering Canada face a 6.1% tariff rate, with an annual quota of 49,000 vehicles starting January 2026.
 MG vehicles are manufactured in China by SAIC, so they fall squarely under this framework.

 The 6.1% tariff adds roughly $2,000 to $2,800 to the estimated prices I've listed above.
-That's already factored into my pricing estimates, but it's worth noting — any future tariff changes could shift the value equation in either direction.
+That's already factored into my pricing estimates, but it's worth noting, any future tariff changes could shift the value equation in either direction.
+See our tariff explainer for the full policy breakdown.
 We're tracking tariff policy closely, and I'd recommend doing the same before committing to a purchase.

 Expected Timeline and Pricing